maxmoeller-147/MERN-Project/Frontend/PLANNING.md

 **MAX**
 Homepage - somewebsite.com/home
 - Friends list show all friends in connection, also show who is online with GREEN dot?
 Click on any friend with direct to their profile
-- Button for connecting new friend -> direct to "somewebsite.com/connection/search" for creating new connection
+- Button for log out -> ask "do you want to log out, YES/NO", then direct to welcome page "somewebsite.com/"
 - List of group chat, click on any group chat will direct to the chat "somewebsite.com/rooms/:roomId"